kabitat/telco-churn/README.md

 To retain customers whilst face with shrinking OpEx, telco operators need to have well thought out and implemented retention campaigns.
 A vital part in launching such a campaign would be to identify customers at risk of churning in an accurate and automated manner.

-This aim of this project was to retain customers by preemptively contacting customers and offering them a discount to their service if they re-contract.
+This aim of this project was to retain customers by pre-emptively contacting customers and offering them a discount to their service if they re-contract.